mHealth-Research-Group/audio-processing/README.md

 uv run main.py apply-blank video.mp4 video_timeline.json -o final_video.mp4
 ```

+The command uses `blank_muted.MP4` as the default blank video file.
+You can specify a different blank video with `--blank-video path/to/blank.mp4`.

 **Note:** After processing, segments that were marked as `"type": "all"` will automatically have their `"label"` updated to `"removed"` in the timeline file, making it easy to track which segments have been processed.

 ## File Naming Convention